eliaabumanneh/Flight_Delay_Predict/readme.md

 In [Part 3](https://github.com/eliaabumanneh/Flight_Delay_Predict/blob/main/bin/Part_3_User_interface.ipynb), a user interface (in juypter noteobok) was created to allow for custom predictions.
-Future porting of the model would only require viewing this notebook.
+Future porting of the model (eg: creating a Flask/Django deployment) would only require viewing this notebook.